sayemimtiaz/DecomposeRNNintoModules/README.md

 ## Running experiments
 The paper evaluates three research questions (RQ).
-A detailed instruction to reproduce results for every RQs are listed in following files:
+Detailed instruction to reproduce results for every RQs are listed in the following files:
-1. **RQ1:** The quality of the RNN decomposition (in terms of accuracy), similairty between model and modules (in terms of Jaccard index) are evaluated in this RQ.
+1. **RQ1:** The quality of the RNN decomposition (in terms of accuracy), and the similarity between the model and modules (in terms of Jaccard index) are evaluated in this RQ.
 The detailed instructions can be found [here](/tutorial/evaluate_rq1.md).
 2. **RQ2:** This RQ evaluates different reuse scenarios.
 The detailed instructions can be found [here](/tutorial/evaluate_rq2.md).
-3. **RQ3:** This RQ evaluates different replace scenarios.
+3. **RQ3:** This RQ evaluates different replacement scenarios.
 The detailed instructions can be found [here](/tutorial/evaluate_rq3.md).

 ## DOI of Replication Package